krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/doc/doc.md

 - `providers`: make providers/services known to ngoy
 - `imports`: imports other `NgModule`s, making them known to ngoy recursively

-Note: Unlike other module systems, there exists no enforced boundaries between modules.
+Note: Unlike other module systems, there exists no boundaries between modules.
 At the end, everything is stuffed into a single map.
 Everything can be reached from anywhere.

 A runtime exception is thrown whenever more than one component matches an element.